kionsoftware/terraform-provider-kion/docs/resources/aws_account.md

   Creates or imports an AWS Account and adds it to a Kion project or the Kion account cache.
   If account_number is provided, an existing account will be imported into Kion, otherwise a new AWS account will be created.
 If project_id is provided the account will be added to the corresponding project, otherwise the account will be added to the account cache.
   Once added, an account can be moved between projects or in and out of the account cache by changing the project_id.
 When moving accounts between projects, use move_project_settings to control how financials will be treated between the old and new project.
-  When importing an existing Kion account into terraform state (different from using terraform to import an existing AWS account into Kion), you must use the account_id= or account_cache_id= ID prefix to indicate whether the ID is an account ID or a cached account ID.
-  For example:
-  terraform import kion_aws_account.test-account account_id=123
-  terraform import kion_aws_account.test-cached-account account_cache_id=321
+  When importing existing Kion accounts into terraform state, you can use one of these methods:
+  Default import (tries project first, then cache): terraform import kionawsaccount.example 123Explicit project account import: terraform import kionawsaccount.example account_id=123Explicit cache account import: terraform import kionawsaccount.example accountcacheid=123
   NOTE: This resource requires Kion v3.8.4 or greater.
 ---